-Regarding claw-back formulae or clauses in order to claim the return of the variable remuneration components based on the results, if such components have been paid based on data that is later clearly shown to be inaccurate, and to adopt measures to avoid any conflict of interest, the following should be taken into account:
+Regarding clawback formulae or clauses in order to claim the return of the variable remuneration components based on the results, the following should be taken into account if such components have been paid based on data that is later clearly shown to be inaccurate, and in order to adopt measures to avoid any conflict of interest the Nominating, Compensation and Corporate Governance Committee:

-- The Nominating, Compensation and Corporate Governance Committee is authorised to propose cancellation of payment of the variable remuneration to the Board of Directors under these circumstances. - Furthermore, the Nominating, Compensation and Corporate Governance Committee must assess whether exceptional circumstances of this kind could even lead to termination of the relationship with the respective party or parties responsible, proposing to the Board of Directors that such measures as may be appropriate should be adopted.
+- It is authorised to propose cancellation of payment of the variable remuneration to the Board of Directors under circumstances of this kind. - It will assess whether exceptional circumstances of this kind could even lead to termination of the relationship with the respective party or parties responsible, proposing to the Board of Directors that such measures should be adopted as may be appropriate.

 In addition, in 2018, the Company included malus and clawback clauses in the Long-Term Incentive Plan 2018-2023, approved by the General Shareholders' Meeting held in 2018.
-According to these clauses, in the years 2021, 2022 and 2023, each time shares are provided, it must be assessed whether to partially or fully confirm or cancel the relevant settlement in each financial year and, if need be, to claim partial or full return of the shares already provided (or reimbursement of their value in cash) if the number of shares delivered was not in accordance with the terms and conditions stipulated by the Board of Directors or when they had been provided bearing in mind data that have later been proven to be inaccurate.
+According to these clauses, in the years 2021, 2022 and 2023, each time shares are delivered, it will be assessed whether or not to partially or fully confirm or cancel the relevant settlement in each financial year and, if need be, to claim partial or full return of the shares already provided (or reimbursement of their value in cash) if the number of shares delivered was not in accordance with the terms and conditions stipulated by the Board of Directors or when they had been provided bearing in mind data that have later been proven to be inaccurate.

-Moreover, in 2024, when drawing up the annual accounts for the previous financial year, it will be assessed whether the return of the shares previously provided should be partially or fully claimed (or reimbursement of their value in cash) if the aforementioned situations arise.
+Moreover, in 2024, when drawing up the annual accounts for the previous financial year, it will be assessed whether or not the return of the shares previously provided should be partially or fully claimed (or reimbursement of their value in cash) if the aforementioned situations have arisen.
 Moreover, the Company may partially or fully cancel payment of the Plan to the Executive Directors if the Company's external auditor includes exceptions in its report that reduce the results taken into consideration to determine the number of shares to be provided.